This guide walks you through deploying a single-node version of VictoriaMetrics on Kubernetes using Helm.

 kubectl --namespace default port-forward $POD_NAME 8428

-Write URL inside the kubernetes cluster:
+Write the URL inside the Kubernetes cluster:

 http://vmsingle-victoria-metrics-single-server.default.svc.cluster.local.:8428/<protocol-specific-write-endpoint>

-All supported write endpoints can be found at https://docs.victoriametrics.com/single-server-victoriametrics/#how-to-import-time-series-data
+All supported write endpoints can be found at https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#how-to-import-time-series-data

-E.g: for Prometheus:
+E.g, for Prometheus:

 http://vmsingle-victoria-metrics-single-server.default.svc.cluster.local.:8428/api/v1/write